Aspirin, sodium bicarbonate, and citric acid (Oral)

 - Tolmetin (e.g., Tolectin)

-If you will be taking more than an occasional 1 or 2 doses of aspirin, sodium bicarbonate, and citric acid:
+If you will be taking more than an occasional 1 or 2 doses of this medicine:

 - Do not drink alcoholic beverages.
 Drinking alcoholic beverages while you are taking aspirin, especially if you take aspirin regularly or in large amounts, may increase the chance of stomach problems.